-So, you've participated in the first 3-hour workshop.
+So, you've participated in one of Cory's introductory workshops....
 Congrats!
 If you're here, it means you're interested in going deeper.
 This Part 2 workshop builds on the foundation that we built together in Part 1, and specifically, will focus on the following key areas:

 - 7 Attitudinal Factors of Mindfulness